veeto

 Key Takeaways

-• Extends the California Massage Therapy Council's oversight authority through January 1, 2030.
+• Extends the California Massage Therapy Council's oversight of massage professionals through January 1, 2030.

 Get Involved